serverless/serverless/README.md

 # Serverless Framework - V.4 - Alpha

-**March 13th, 2024** – This V.4 Alpha release is intended for early feedback from the community and plug-in authors, with a focus on these areas:
+**March 13th, 2024** – We're continuing to add features to the V.4 Alpha for early feedback from the community and plug-in authors.
+Here's a list of everything that's new in V.4 so far:

 * **No Breaking Changes:** No breaking changes for the "aws" Provider.
 * **Support Command:** Send support requests to our team directly from the CLI, which auto-include contextual info which you can review before sending.